LUGatGT/talks/README.md

 # talks
-all of the talks given at LUG@GT
+a very incomplete repo of the talks given at LUG@GT